-This week, the Daily Mail published an article attacking 4-year-old Harper Beckham and her parents.
+This week, the Daily Mail published an article attacking 4-year-old Harper Beckham and her parents, David Beckham and his wife Victoria.
 The point of focus: the little girl’s pink pacifier.

 The publication explained that the child’s pacifier use puts her “well-being” at risk.
 They quoted Clare Byam-Cook, a former midwife, as saying, “If she has a dummy in their mouth at this age, at four, it really can damage her teeth and it is very likely to hinder speech development.”